WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

-Overall, WGAST produces more physically coherent and realistic LST compared to FuseTen.
-It not only preserves fine spatial structures and thermal gradients, but also generates detailed daily 10 m LST that surpasses the 30 m Landsat reference, all from the much coarser 1 km Terra MODIS input.
+Overall, WGAST produces more physically coherent and realistic LST than FuseTen.
+It preserves fine spatial structures and thermal gradients, but also generates detailed daily 10 m LST that even surpasses the 30 m Landsat reference, all derived from the coarser 1 km Terra MODIS input.

-Moreover, we observe that WGAST effectively addresses the issue of cloud gaps commonly found in Landsat 8 LST products, as shown in Figure~\ref{fig:qualitative2}.
-This is primarily due to its reliance solely on the Terra MODIS LST at the target time.
-Terra MODIS is less affected by persistent cloud cover compared to Landsat 8.
-As a result, WGAST can generate 10 m resolution LST that are not only temporally aligned with the Terra MODIS acquisition time but are also largely free from the cloud missing data that plagues Landsat 8 LST.
-Figure~\ref{fig:qualitative2} highlights how WGAST successfully reconstructs physically plausible and high-resolution temperature fields in areas where Landsat 8 data are unavailable due to cloud contamination.
+Moreover, WGAST effectively mitigates the cloud gaps commonly present in Landsat 8 LST products, as illustrated in Fig.\ref{fig:qualitative2}.
+This is achieved by relying solely on Terra MODIS LST at the target time, which is less affected by persistent cloud cover.
+Consequently, WGAST generates 10 m LST that are temporally aligned with Terra MODIS acquisitions and largely free from the missing data affecting Landsat 8.
+Note that the Terra MODIS input should itself be cloud-free to achieve these results.